car251290/Beer-display-information/README.md

 Using the plataform of react I build some backgorund and Front-End to show information about beers, using an API.
 The React homepage contains a few small React examples with a live editor.
 Even if you don’t know anything about React yet, try changing their code and see how it affects the result.

+Using props and state, we can put together a small Todo application.
+This example uses state to track the current list of items as well as the text that the user has entered.

 If you use Expo, you don't need to install vector icons.
 But if you have a babel.config.js or .babelrc file, make sure that it includes babel-preset-expo. https://callstack.github.io/react-native-paper/card.html